See also Social media compared

 #Solar power is now on in my net-zero-energy @mainecohousing home.
 Fossil-free heat in Maine! #cohousing #ecovillage

-Setting up Twitter accounts for students in the 2012 #ContagiousMedia class!
+Setting up Twitter accounts for students in this semester's #NewMedia class!

 Use this with a Twitter handle to give credit for an idea or reference.